How to freelance in Germany in 2026: registration, tax, VAT, social security, invoicing, payments, visas, and misclassification risk.

 When a company starts to make sense.
 Consider a UG or GmbH if you are building an agency, hiring, subcontracting, carrying material liability, signing enterprise clients, creating intellectual property, retaining profits, or needing a procurement-friendly company profile.
 For a solo freelancer testing demand, individual self-employment is usually lighter.

 Germany taxes self-employed income based on profit, not gross revenue.
-Freelancers and sole traders generally keep records of income and business expenses and report profit in the annual income-tax return.
-The Federal Ministry of Finance says the 2026 basic allowance is EUR 12,348 for a single taxpayer.
-Above the allowance, income tax is progressive; solidarity surcharge and church tax may apply depending on income and personal facts.
+Freelancers and sole traders generally keep records of income and business expenses, prepare an Einnahmenueberschussrechnung (EÜR) unless fuller accounts are required, and report profit in the annual income-tax return, often with Anlage S, the income-tax annex for freelance income, or Anlage G, the annex for trade income.
+The Federal Ministry of Finance (BMF), Germany's federal tax-policy ministry, says the 2026 basic allowance is EUR 12,348 for a single taxpayer.
+Above the allowance, income tax is progressive; solidarity surcharge, church tax, and quarterly income-tax prepayments may apply depending on income and personal facts.

 Commercial businesses may also face trade tax (Gewerbesteuer).
 A sole proprietor or partnership receives a trade-tax allowance, commonly EUR 24,500 of trade income, but trade-tax rates depend on the municipality and can still matter for successful freelancers classified as commercial.
 Freiberufler usually do not pay trade tax on freelance professional income.

-VAT is separate from income tax.
-Germany's standard VAT rate is 19%, with a reduced 7% rate for certain supplies.
-The small-business rule (Kleinunternehmerregelung) can exempt qualifying domestic entrepreneurs from charging VAT.
-BMF's 2026 VAT form guidance refers to the 2026 small-business limits: prior-year domestic total turnover not exceeding EUR 25,000 and current-year turnover not exceeding EUR 100,000.
-If you use the exemption, you do not charge VAT but also generally cannot deduct input VAT.
+Umsatzsteuer, Germany's value-added tax (VAT), is separate from income tax.
+Germany's standard Umsatzsteuer rate is 19%, with a reduced 7% rate for certain supplies, but the German rate does not automatically apply to every global client.
+The small-business rule (Kleinunternehmerregelung, Germany's small-business VAT exemption) can exempt qualifying entrepreneurs from charging VAT.
+BMF's 2026 VAT materials and section 19 guidance refer to the 2026 small-business limits: prior-year domestic total turnover not exceeding EUR 25,000 and current-year turnover not exceeding EUR 100,000.
+If you use the exemption, you do not charge VAT and generally cannot deduct input VAT, but you still need correct invoice wording and may still need VAT-ID/reverse-charge analysis for cross-border work.

-B2B e-invoicing is becoming a normal part of German compliance.
-BMF says that, from 1 January 2025, domestic business-to-business transactions generally require an electronic invoice, with transitional rules during the rollout.
-Even small freelancers should be able to receive e-invoices and should check when they must issue them.
+Business-to-business (B2B) e-invoicing is becoming a normal part of German compliance.
+BMF says that, from 1 January 2025, domestic business-to-business transactions generally use an electronic invoice, with transition rules through 2026 and 2027.
+Even small freelancers should be able to receive e-invoices; VAT-registered freelancers should also know when they need structured formats such as XRechnung or ZUGFeRD rather than a simple PDF.

-Social security depends on the activity.
-Health insurance is effectively mandatory, but the route can be statutory or private depending on your situation.
-Deutsche Rentenversicherung says some self-employed people are compulsorily covered by statutory pension insurance, including artists and publicists, teachers, educators, caregivers, craftspeople, and self-employed people who regularly have no employee subject to compulsory insurance and work essentially for one client.
-Artists and publicists may fall under the Kuenstlersozialkasse system.
+Social security and insurance are often the biggest practical cost after income tax.
+Health insurance is mandatory, and self-employed people usually choose between voluntary statutory insurance and private health insurance depending on their history and facts.
+Deutsche Rentenversicherung (DRV), Germany's statutory pension insurance authority, says some self-employed people are compulsorily covered by statutory pension insurance, including artists and publicists, teachers, educators, caregivers, craftspeople, and self-employed people who regularly have no employee subject to compulsory insurance and work essentially for one client.
+Artists and publicists may fall under the Kuenstlersozialkasse system, which can cover statutory health, long-term care, and pension insurance with the freelancer paying roughly the employee-like share.
+Chamber professions can have their own professional pension funds.
+These contributions are economically material, so do not treat the income-tax rate or VAT choice as the whole burden.

 Do not treat platform income as informal side money.
-Keep the audit trail: Flexhire or marketplace contract, statement of work, invoice, payout report, Wise/Payoneer/Stripe statement, bank receipt, exchange rate, provider fee, and VAT or reverse-charge evidence.
-Cross-border freelancers should ask a German tax adviser about tax residence, permanent establishment, foreign withholding, VAT place-of-supply, and treaty relief.
+Payment rails and platform payouts do not determine Umsatzsteuer treatment; freelancer location, client location, customer type, service type, VAT registration or Kleinunternehmer status, and invoice treatment usually matter more.
+Keep the audit trail: Flexhire or marketplace contract, statement of work, invoice, payout report, Wise/Payoneer/Stripe statement, bank receipt, exchange rate, provider fee, VAT or reverse-charge evidence, and correspondence showing who controlled the work.
+Cross-border freelancers should ask a German Steuerberater about tax residence, permanent establishment, foreign withholding, VAT place-of-supply, EC sales list reporting, OSS/non-EU B2C issues, and treaty relief.

 Possibly, depending on tax residence, where the work is performed, client country, foreign withholding, social-security coordination, and whether a tax treaty applies.
 Keep contracts, invoices, Flexhire or marketplace statements, bank records, tax-residence certificates, withholding certificates, and FX records.
 A German tax number or platform payout does not automatically solve foreign tax, VAT, or social-security questions.